Thanks for submitting a syllabus request form!

 At the Salesforce development bootcamp, we will give you a solid overview of all the declarative development tools built into Salesforce – as well as making sure that you know all of the pros and cons for each one.
 The declarative tools that we will cover include: workflow rules, process builders, flows, approval process, and web-to-lead.

 At the bootcamp, you will also become familiar with SOQL (Salesforce Object Query Language).
 This will allow you to learn how to build queries in order to pull useful information from the Salesforce database.

-Become confident in Apex hosting.
+Become confident in Apex.
 You will start learning Apex, Salesforce’s object-oriented programming language, by first learning about object-oriented programming and how to create triggers.
-Then you can develop more advanced Apex hosting skills in bulkification, test classes, and integrations.
+Then you can develop more advanced Apex development skills in bulkification, test classes, and integrations.

 We’ll also teach you how to use Salesforce Lightning and the Lightning Component Framework.
 In this course, you will learn about componentized architecture, eventing, and how to build lightning components.

 Total Students Taught